The following patent was granted by

 immigration database.

-The visitor's check in periodicity depends upon
+The visitor's check in

-visitor's visa type and length of stay in the country.
+periodicity depends upon visitor's visa type and length of

 BRIEF DESCRIPTION OF THE